The Corporate Tax Planning Law Review: Colombia

 i OECD-G20 BEPS initiative

-Besides having incorporated several recommendations of the BEPS reports into the domestic tax regulations, Colombia is a signatory of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (Multilateral Instrument) (MLI) since 7 June 2017, although this convention is not yet enforceable.
+In addition to having incorporated several recommendations of the BEPS reports into the domestic tax regulations, Colombia is a signatory of the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (Multilateral Instrument) (MLI) since 7 June 2017, although this convention is not yet enforceable.

-The following table16 provides an overview of the applicability of the different clauses of the MLI for each of Colombia's double taxation treaties that qualify as covered treaties.
+The following table provides an overview of the applicability of the different clauses of the MLI for each of Colombia's double taxation treaties that qualify as covered treaties.
 As Switzerland did not include the double taxation treaty with Colombia as covered by the convention, this treaty will not be modified by the MLI.

 ii Taxation of the digital economy

-Further to the 2016 Tax Reform, Colombia started levying VAT on many forms of digital economy.
+Further to the 2016 tax reform, Colombia started levying VAT on many forms of the digital economy.

 Some of the services that are now taxed are those rendered to Colombian beneficiaries through software, mobile applications and satellite broadcasting.

-This VAT is generally collected by Colombian credit cards or debit cards issuers, gift cards or prepaid cards sellers, as well as any other Colombian entity or person who receives payments on behalf of foreign renderers.
+This VAT is generally collected by Colombian credit card or debit card issuers or gift card or prepaid card sellers, as well as any other Colombian designated entity or person who receives payments on behalf of foreign renderers.

 iii Tax treaties

-Colombia is a party to 14 bilateral treaties to avoid double taxation, which follow the OECD Model Tax Convention; two bilateral treaties will probably follow the OECD Model but at the time of writing were not released to the public; a multilateral convention to avoid double taxation (Directive 578/2004 of the Andean Pact); and eight limited scope income tax treaties to avoid double taxation on sea and air transportation activities.
+Colombia is a party to 15 bilateral treaties to avoid double taxation, which follow the OECD Model Tax Convention; two bilateral treaties will probably follow the OECD Model but at the time of writing were not released to the public; a multilateral convention to avoid double taxation (Directive 578/2004 of the Andean Pact); and eight limited-scope income tax treaties to avoid double taxation on sea and air transportation activities.